otto-de/api-guidelines/guidelines/020_guidelines/040_resources/4030_must-support-pagination.md

 **Cons**

 - assumes fixed length / window is fixed: next page might contain previous elements or skip elements if elements were inserted or deleted in the meantime.
-Should be avoided for quickly updating collections.
+Should be avoided for frequently updated collections.

 **Example**